LukynkaCZE/LukynkaCZE/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/LukynkaCZE?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FLukynkaCZE&screen_name=LukynkaCze)

-I'm a young transgender developer mainly focusing on spigot development.
-I also know C#, Kotlin and bit of HTML, Javascript and CSS.
+I'm a young transgender developer!
+Im currently working part time as Java/Kotlin developer.
+I also know C#, Javascript and bit of HTML and CSS.
 I started with programming at the age of 12 and continued to learn on my own (that's how i got most of my experience) I currently live in Czech Republic 🇨🇿
+I also have experience with quite a bit of libraries :P

 ## Connect with me:
 <p align="left">